 Waterfront redevelopment has exploded as a topic for inspired community development over the past 30 to 40 years.
-All of our lakefronts and riverfronts should have a wonderful place to walk, run, or simply watch the world go by.
-After all, when you go to Miami Beach, Baltimore, Boston, San Antonio, Portland, or Minneapolis, don't you like to hang out by those waterfronts?
+All of our ocean fronts, lakefronts, and riverfronts should have wonderful places to gather, live, work, play, walk, run, or simply watch the world go by.
+After all, when you go to Miami Beach, Baltimore, Boston, San Antonio, Amsterdam, Barcelona, or Venice, don't you like to hang out by those waterfronts?
 And don't you spend some money while you're there?

 Waterways should be the focal points of our communities, instead of forgotten liabilities.
 Make them magnets for development instead of hangouts for anti-social behavior.
 Undertaken carefully, development can preserve and even enhance the natural functions of your waterway.

 Even a small stream can attract investment, so don't underestimate that brook, creek, canal, coulee, bayou, or wash.
 It needs to be part of your place making strategy as a community.

-So why is your city so much less capable of allowing a waterfront to inspire you to create a real sense of place?
+Do not be discouraged if you think your waterfront is too minor.
 Did you know the San Antonio River, which forms the basis for the Riverwalk shown above, really is a dinky little river?
 But what a great place to have dinner on a boat!

-If you need to clean up your river, lake, or stream, and it's in your power to begin to do so, get that rolling.
-Depending on its size and depth of pollution or debris, that may be a process requiring many years, or stream clean-up could be a relatively orderly project to be repeated every six months to a year.
+If you need to clean up your river, lake, stream, or beach, begin that process.
+Depending on the size of your water resource, and the degree of pollution or debris, that may be a process requiring many years, or stream clean-up could be a relatively orderly project to be repeated every six months to a year.

-Realize that the people upstream have a vote in whether your water is clean, so do what you can, but then begin to concentrate on the landward side of waterfront redevelopment.
+Realize that the people upstream play a major role in whether your water is clean, so do what you can, but then begin to concentrate on the landward side of waterfront redevelopment.
 However, plug into any existing watershed planning efforts underway that would impact your body of water, and then you can hope to influence water quality that contributes to what you see in your locale.

 Meanwhile, you need to start reclaiming access for the public to its waterfront.
 If an active industry actually uses the river or lake in some phase of its process, how can you go around it while you're creating a great waterfront redevelopment?
 Can a part of its campus be opened to public use as a trail?

-Speaking of trails, waterfronts were made for them.
-OK, the other way around, but you get the point.
+Speaking of trails, waterfronts are ideal locations.
 If there's no trail system along your river or lake, start on that idea today, using any available public right-of-way.
 If it makes sense to build a small section of trail, it will be an outstanding benchmark on the way to being a walkable community and a bikeable community as well.

-This isn't simply my aesthetic sensibility speaking here.
+This isn't simply an aesthetic sensibility speaking here.
 Trails and promenades are a real benefit to a community.
-They add to the quality of life that the "creative class" of young people seek and that many healthy older folks seek.
+They add to the exercise options and quality of life that the "creative class" of young people and many healthy older folks seek.
 In addition, there's a more direct economic benefit as trail users buy water, refreshments, or gear, and bring their friends and family.

 This direct economic benefit begins to be possible when you figure out how to create long views of your river or lake.
 I think people are wired to appreciate a view out over the water, just as there seems to be an innate positive response to viewing the horizon.
 Therefore, it follows that people will pay a premium for an office, condo, or restaurant meal in a waterfront redevelopment.

-Lastly, your goal is to create a strong sense of place for your waterfront redevelopment project.
+Lastly, remember that your goal is to create a strong sense of place for your waterfront redevelopment project.
 Although absolutely every waterfront has plenty of potential in this regard, it's up to you to see that the potential becomes a reality.
 Do not copy someone else's waterfront, because your unique history and story becomes a golden opportunity for interpretation and education.